 Some strains of marijuana, such as this og kush strain can offer all the same health benefits while also providing the “high” feeling to the user.
 This can help with insomnia, severe and chronic pains, migraines, and more.
 That alone should be enough for seniors to consider how much things have changed.
 However there are now some strains with minuscule THC content, some people smoke these CBD cannabis variations to intentionally not get high – pretty far out, huh?
-A strain of cannabis called CBD (short for cannabidiol) is a strain of weed that has zero psychoactive effects and still reduces inflammation, eases pain, aches, anxiety, and increases a smoker’s mental focus.
+A cannabinoid compound found in cannabis called CBD (short for cannabidiol) is commonly found in some weed that has zero psychoactive effects and still reduces inflammation, eases pain, aches, anxiety, and increases a smoker’s mental focus.

 There are various other ways to use cannabis